vkislinskii/intermittent_demand_forecasting_paper/README.md

 #### Overview
 The research explores the potential of gradient boosting models to improve forecasting performance.
-To do this, it compared the predictions from statistical (ETS), specialized (SBA, TSB, ADIDA, IMAPA), gradient boosting regression (XGBoost, CatBoost), and the ensemble (IMAPA + CatBoost) approaches.
+To do this, it compares the predictions from statistical (ETS), specialized (SBA, TSB, ADIDA, IMAPA), gradient boosting regression (XGBoost, CatBoost), and the ensemble (IMAPA + CatBoost) approaches.

 #### Dataset
 The Royal Air Force (RAF) dataset is available in the "RAF data - 7 years demand - 5000 items.xls" file.